hpe-storage/python-hpedockerplugin/docs/manual_install_guide_hpe_3par_plugin_with_rancher_kubernetes.md

 >
 >https://github.com/hpe-storage/dory/

-13. Repeat steps 1-9 on all worker nodes. **Steps 10-12 only needs to be ran on the Master node.**
+15. Repeat steps 1-14 on all worker nodes. **Steps 8, 9 and 11 only needs to be ran on the Master node.**

->**Upon successful completion of the above steps, you should have a working installation of Openshift 3.7 integrated with HPE 3PAR Volume Plug-in for Docker**
+>**Upon successful completion of the above steps, you should have a working installation of Rancher-Kubernetes integrated with HPE 3PAR Volume Plug-in for Docker on SLES**

 ## Usage <a name="usage"></a>